BeAPI/beapi-frontend-framework/README.md

     $ gulp dev-check-js

 ### Gulp and Browser Sync ###
-You can use browsersync in a local environnement with yhis commmand:
+You can use browsersync in a local environnement with this commmand:

     $ gulp serve